 - Single-molecule total internal reflection fluorescence (smTIRF) microscope

 - Lattice light sheet microscope (2nd generation bessel beam microscope)

 - Live cell multicolor structured illumination microscope (SIM)

-provides more details about these unique instruments.
-Our first Call-for-Proposals begins today, July 15, 2014, and closes on August 15, 2014.
+provides more details about these unique instruments and how to apply to use them.
 Proposals will be evaluated based on scientific merit through a two-tier review process by AIC/Janelia scientists and by a review panel of scientists from HHMI/Janelia, GBMF, and extramural imaging experts.
 Additional information and instructions on how apply are available here: http://www.janelia.org/aic

 Scientists whose proposals are selected will travel to Janelia to use the facility.
 The Janelia Visitor Program will cover the cost of lodging for the visiting scientist, experiments, technical support from our applications scientists, and scope time.

 Email email@example.com or Dr. Teng-Leong Chew (firstname.lastname@example.org) with direct inquiries.
 Here is the link to the HHMI press release. http://tinyurl.com/ncbwwbp